masahiro-999/core_mp135/README.md

 | Bluetooth            | No                              |
 | Audio                | No                              |

+# WARNING

+This system is still considered in alpha state, expect backwards incompatible changes to be made

 # Using

 The most common way of using this Nerves System is create a project with `mix